CATEMA® System System Description

 The system login method is the same as that commonly used for any limited access to a secure server on the web, and should be a familiar process for casual to frequent Internet users.

-New student, teacher, and administrative users are responsible for signing in with a user name and password of their choice.
+Teacher and administrative users are responsible for signing in with a user name and password of their choice.
 They will enter a pass phrase question and answer to help them replace their password if it is forgotten.
+Students creating their system accounts are assigned an auto-generated username and password for simplicity.

 Users are able to check their own status and history in the program at any time.
 The primary responsibility for maintaining current personal information and password will remain with the individual user.
 School staff and the system staff can assist users if a login problem occurs.

-New student users will create an "account" record, enter their personal information and their college ID (or SSN).
+New student users will create an account, enter their personal information and their college ID.
 Students may enter a state ID number if required.
-The system will check for a duplicate number before accepting the college ID (or SSN) entry.
+The system will check for a duplicate number before accepting the college ID entry.

 Teacher Accounts

-When a teacher, high school counselor, or district administrator creates a new account, the system sends an email notice to the system staff.
-The user's account information is reviewed and, if approved, the teacher may be notified (by email if available) that the account has been activated.
-Following activation, the teacher may log into the teacher menu and begin entering their articulated course information.
+When a teacher, high school counselor, or district administrator creates a new account, the system sends an email notice to the system administrator.
+The user's account information is reviewed and, if approved, the teacher will be notified by email that the account has been activated.
+Following activation, the teacher may then log into their teacher menu and begin creating their class rosters.

 Create New Class